Mose Vavao: Professional career

+Indianapolis Colts

 Vavao was scouted as both a center and guard before the 2025 NFL draft, and met with the San Francisco 49ers and Kansas City Chiefs.
 After going unselected in the draft, he was signed by the Indianapolis Colts as an undrafted free agent.
 The Colts waived Vavao during final roster cuts and signed him to the team's practice squad.
 He was released from the practice squad on September 9.

+Orlando Storm

+On January 14, 2026, Vavao was selected by the Orlando Storm in the 2026 UFL draft.

 Personal life

 Vavao studied business administration at Fresno State University.
 His favorite athlete is Kobe Bryant.
 Vavao has three siblings.
 Vavao is of Polynesian ancestry.